 A commonly used analogy for how this works

 Generally, when a receptor binds to something, it will change shape.
 This is known as a conformational change.
 When this happens, it triggers an event inside the cell – an example of which would be the production of a signaling molecule.
 This will then often trigger a cascade of enzymatic activity leading to one or a number of specific outcomes.
 The outcome(s) could be anything from the release of a hormone to production of a new protein to the death of the cell and anything in between.

 An important thing to remember is that when a specific receptor gets activated – by binding to a certain

 So, back to our main discussion, in the case of endothelial dysfunction, one of the primary receptors involved is known as lectin-like oxidized low-density lipoprotein receptor-1 or LOX-1.
 LOX-1 can be found on several types of cells, but for this discussion, we’ll be referring the LOX-1 receptor found on endothelial cells.

 LOX-1 has a number of different outcomes when it is activated – one of the most important being the production of a substance that attracts white blood cells, specifically macrophages.
 This is one of the ways by which activation of LOX-1 can lead to inflammation.
 Activation of LOX-1 can also lead to the death of the endothelial cell, leading to injury to the blood vessel and further inflammation.
-LOX-1 can also trigger the production of reactive oxygen species (ROS), which if you remember from my last article, can lead to oxidized LDL particles.
+LOX-1 can also trigger the production of reactive oxygen species (ROS), which if

 You may now be wondering what activates or binds to LOX-1?
 Good question.
 LOX-1 can be activated by a number of things, including damaged cells, activated platelets, advanced glycation end products (found in diabetes) and bacteria & viruses.
 Most importantly, however, you may have guessed that LOX-1 can be activated by oxidized LDL particles.